karim-aloulou/Comments-Classification-NLP/README.md

 To correct predictions, add the correct prediction in the `manual_classification` column in `Comments_Classification.xlsx`, and then run `Preprocessing_and_Modeling.ipynb` to correct the model predictions.

+!!
+Note that other models was put as commented because LSTM was the better to predict and no need to run others for better ressources management.

 ## Project Structure
 - Project
   - README.md